 • Georgetown offers a rigorous academic program that responds to the broadening career goals of graduate students.
 We are committed to preparing PhD and MA students (we offer a terminal Masters degree) for the highest level of scholarship in research and teaching.
 Results of a recent graduate alumni survey confirm that the graduate program prepared them well for a range of career paths both in academia and in other professional contexts.
 For examples, please see our alumni profiles.

-The Department seeks to educate the next generation of professionals who are able to make substantive and insightful contributions to German studies and to participate in shaping the field through scholarship, teaching, and service.
-It does so by building a broad foundation of German literature and culture from the 18th century to the present, as well as fostering critical approaches to more specialized areas of inquiry, including contemporary literature and culture, issues of gender and sexuality, intersections of religious and literary traditions, curriculum development, and literacy studies.
-For more information, please visit our Graduate FAQ.
+• Drawing on the broad range of expertise of the faculty at Georgetown, the graduate program provides an excellent foundation of German literature and culture from the 18th century to the present and fosters critical and interdisciplinary approaches to more specialized areas of inquiry, including: contemporary literature and culture, issues of gender and sexuality, intersections of religious and literary traditions, curriculum development, and literacy studies.

-The German Department offers the M. A. or Ph.D. in German and, with the BMW Center for German and European Studies, the joint MAGES/Ph.
-D. in German.
+In addition to the MA and PhD degrees in German the Department offers, with the BMW Center for German and European Studies, the joint MAGES/PhD in German.